Costco, Kmart, Aldi and Priceline among new Covid exposure sites

 Ezy Mart in Bondi Junction from 11.50am to 12.20pm on Friday, July 9.

-Cosco Wholesale in Casula from 12.50pm to 2pm on Wednesday, July 7
+Costco Wholesale in Casula from 12.50pm to 2pm on Wednesday, July 7

 Kmart, Fairfield Shopping Centre in Fairfield from 2.05pm to 2.15pm on Friday, July 9